esauvisky/kbdcounter/README.md

 ## Purpose

-The purpose is to track how you interact with your computer's input devices.
+The purpose is to collect data on how you interact with your computer's input devices.
 It has no particular value above statistical curiosity.

 ## Installation